 4. Enhance Your Season with New Gear

 Love fishing and boating?
 National Fishing and Boating Week is the perfect time to consider what could make your time on the water even better.
-It could be finally getting that rod on your wish list, upgrading a piece of gear, or adding something small that makes outings more enjoyable.
+It could be finally getting that rod on your wish list, upgrading your gear, or adding something small that makes outings more enjoyable.

 If you're ready to buy a new boat, our Boat Finder tool can help you explore options that fit your lifestyle and budget.
 Whether it's a practical upgrade or a long-awaited addition, investing in the right gear is always a good call.